mattia-io/onearmy/CONTRIBUTING.md

 Issues are tracked on GitHub and we also use [waffle](https://waffle.io) as a visual overlay to monitor progression.
 Some issues are collated to form ‘Epics’ which are a more general narrative or story for what the intended development will result in for a user, and issues may also have further child issues.
 If you are unfamiliar with ways to format or format issues, then refer to the links [here](https://github.com/OneArmyWorld/onearmy/issues/2).

 Anybody can create an issue or assign an issue to themselves, and when working on an issue it should be tagged with **in-progress** so that we are aware of what is being worked on.
-Once an issue is in progress we some sort of update to be made within a 1-2 week period (otherwise you should unmark, and possibly unassign if unlikely to come back to it soon).
+Once an issue is in progress we need some sort of update to be made within a 1-2 week period (otherwise you should unmark, and possibly unassign if unlikely to come back to it soon).

 When a group of issues has been resolved a pull request to the dev branch should be made, where it will undergo a quick review and test.
 It is expected that the developer will have done thorough testing themselves first, and most pull requests can be quickly merged.